xlanor/SIM-UoW-Timetable-bot/README.md

 >  In theory, all other timetables should work as long as they are on SIMConnect.
 >  Without an account to test, I cannot officially support them.

+When I say "Supported", unless explictly stated like IS timetables, this does not work with any timetables other than your regular module timetables.

+This **DOES NOT** support the following:
+* Exam Timetables
+* Any classes with TBA time.

+**I DO NOT STORE YOUR PASSWORDS IN PLAINTEXT.
+AS SUCH, I CANNOT MAGICALY UPDATE IT FOR YOU.
+YOU NEED TO DO A /update EVERYTIME YOUR TIMETABLE CHANGES!!!!!!!!!**

 <hr>

 ### Commands